Summer Sale 25% off with code 00d 00h 00m 00s

 Step 4: Launch the Server

 Return to the Console tab and click Start.
 Watch the logs to ensure the server initializes the correct world.
-If the world fails to load, verify that the name in the Startup tab matches your filename exactly, including underscores or capitalization.
+If the world fails to load, verify that the name in the Game Settings tab matches your filename exactly, including underscores or capitalization.

 Your custom world is now live!
 You and your players can now connect using the server IP and Port.